lak-git/lak-git/README.md

 # Hi, I'm Lakindu
-I'm a passionate and versatile Computer Science with a keen interest in software engineering, cyber security, and artificial intelligence.
+I'm a passionate and versatile Computer Science student with a keen interest in software engineering, cyber security, and artificial intelligence.
 I'm also a Linux knob.

 ## GitHub Stats: